South Carolina Army National Guard announces next state command sergeant major

 |0

-This work, South Carolina Army National Guard announces next state command sergeant major, by SGT Chelsea Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina Army National Guard announces next state command sergeant major, by CPT Jessica Donnelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT